khoborerkagoj/inc/steps/step9/README.md

   if they were inside a `begin`.
 All that remains is to implement `begin`, which is straightforward.
-    * As a future enhancement, we can switch the `let` family of expressions as well as the `lambda` to only accept a single expressions.
+    * As a future enhancement, we can switch the `let` family of expressions as well as the `lambda` to only handle emitting a single expression.
       Given the input expression, we can transform the body of these expressions to put the body expressions inside an explicit `begin`.
       In this way, only the procedures `emit-begin` and `emit-tail-begin` will have to handle multiple expressions.
 * We also need to implement the primitive `eq?` which is used in the tests for `set-car!` and `set-cdr!`.
-This is a simple implementation, which is identical to the implementation of `fx=` and `char=` (`eq?` is defined as returning `#t` when two objects are identical; when they have the same pointer.
+This is a simple implementation, which is identical to the implementation of `fx=` and `char=` (`eq?` is defined as returning `#t` when two objects are identical; when they have the same pointer).
     * It would be useful to implement aliases for a primitive: for instance, some Scheme implementations use `fx=?` instead of `fx=`.
 Chez Scheme appears to accept both.
 It would be useful to define `fx=?` as an alias